|

 and Fer Servadou.

-dark, you'll have trouble assessing its clarity.
-We mean dark, deep,
+dark, you'll have trouble assessing its clarity is difficult.

 -